Classic Eggs Benedict

 - With eggs around the edge of the skillet, repeat the process with remaining eggs.

-- Reduce heat to low and simmer until eggs are set, around 3 minutes.
+- Reduce heat to low and simmer until eggs are set, stirring occasionally with a slotted spoon to rotate them carefully for about 3 minutes.

 - Lightly toast your English muffins and set aside.